Your weight doesn't have to define you

 The HonorHealth Bariatric Center at Scottsdale Shea Medical Center offers minimally invasive techniques that can help you return to a state of balance and good health.

-The doctors there offer three procedures, all performed laparoscopically (using small incisions near the belly button): gastric bypass, sleeve gastrectomy and duodenal switch.
+The doctors there offer three surgical procedures, all performed laparoscopically (using small incisions near the belly button): gastric bypass, sleeve gastrectomy and adjustable gastric banding.
 The best procedure for you depends on your individual needs.
-Our surgeons will discuss your best options with you.
+Our doctors will discuss your best options with you.

 If you have a BMI less than 35 but are obese and experiencing health issues related to your weight, you might be eligible for one of our nonsurgical weight loss programs, including medically supervised weight loss, intragastric balloon or a clinical trial.